 ii.
 Quality of the bottom

-Of course, hiking boot soles come in a wide range of variety.
+Of course, hiking boot soles come in a wide range of varieties.
 Foam, rubber, and leather are the most common types of bottoms.
 Each of them offers different quality in terms of longevity with leather taking the top spot.

 iii.
 Half or full sole?